lammps/lammps/doc/src/Build_cmake.rst

 .. code-block:: bash

    cmake  [options ...] /path/to/lammps/cmake  # build from any dir
    cmake  [options ...] ../cmake               # build from lammps/build
+   cmake3 [options ...] ../cmake               # build from lammps/build

 The cmake command takes one required argument, which is the LAMMPS cmake directory which contains the CMakeLists.txt file.